-The family receive help and support from several charities including Climb, a charity that supports children living with inherited metabolic disease and School for Parents an organisation that provides conductive education and other services to help with mobility and communication issues.
+The family receive help and support from several charities including Metabolic Support Uk, a charity that supports children living with inherited metabolic disease and School for Parents an organisation that provides conductive education and other services to help with mobility and communication issues.

-For more information on Inherited Metabolic diseases like GA1 you can contact Climb on http://www.climb.org.uk.
+For more information on Inherited Metabolic diseases like GA1 you can contact Metabolic Support UK on https://www.metabolicsupportuk.org/.

 If you live in Nottinghamshire of West Midlands and would like to know more about conductive education you can contact School for Parents via their website http://www.schoolforparents.org/

 Another child who has GA1 is Alex.
 You can read about him here.